oldratlee/io-api/README.md

-the demo implemention code of http://www.jroller.com/rickard/entry/a_generic_input_output_api
+the demo implemention of the generic io api supplied in blog <http://www.jroller.com/rickard/entry/a_generic_input_output_api>.

 Package Function
 ========================